RareSkills/blog/solidity-style-guide/solidity-style-guide.md

 ---

-This checklist is used in our advanced [solidity bootcamp](https://www.rareskills.io/solidity-bootcamp) for code reviews.
+This checklist is used in our advanced [Solidity bootcamp](https://www.rareskills.io/solidity-bootcamp) for code reviews.

 *Originally Published August 12, 2024*